alebianco/abcore/README.md

 [![Build Status](https://travis-ci.org/alebianco/abcore.svg?branch=master)](https://travis-ci.org/alebianco/abcore)

 An ActionScript Library that contains a number of classes and utilities for working with ActionScript 3 and AIR

+# Releases

+You'll find new versions of the extension in the [Releases page](https://github.com/alebianco/abcore/releases) of the repository.

 ## Building